chenwayne/AngularWeb/README.md

 AngularWeb
 ==========

-Learning Angular JS
+Angular JS for web end programming

+Increase the modualrity and agility of client end programming

-Following a online traning tutorial
+--Following a online traning tutorial